Skip to content

 • Try not to limit yourself to traditional vanity numbers managed by contemporary carriers.
 These tend to be more limited and more expensive, which is why numbers on VoIP platforms are far more useful to the modern business.

 • As you consider possible vanity numbers, think about keywords your website is already ranking for online.
-For example, 1 (888) BEACHES, 800-Giant-Men,800-IGo-HoJo, and 1 (888) USA are four great examples of keywords used in vanity numbers.
+For example, 1 (888) BEACHES, 800-Giant-Men, 800-IGo-HoJo, and 1 (888) USA are four great examples of keywords used in vanity numbers.

 Buying a vanity number in the USA isn’t nearly as difficult as it sounds.
-Armed with the right tools and resources, you’ll be well on your way to managing a successful toll-free hotline for customers, clients, and future prospects.
+Armed with the right tools and resources, you’ll be on your way to managing a successful toll-free hotline for customers, clients, and prospects.

 And at OpenPhone, we’ll help you do it even faster.